SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 unnai – you (who are apt lord and helper)

 en – my (who is the best example for wanting hurdles to be removed)

 kOLariyE – Oh one who appeared as narasimha (half-lion half-man incarnation)!

-unnai – you (who is helper of the needy, apt and sweet)
+unnai – you (who are helper of the needy, apt and sweet)

 sindhai seydhu seydhu – constantly meditating upon